seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **JULIET**
 O fortune, fortune! all men call thee fickle:
 If thou art fickle, what dost thou with him.
-That is renown’d for faith?
+That is renown'd for faith?
 Be fickle, fortune;
 For then, I hope, thou wilt not keep him long,
 But send him back.